-MUS 101 MUSIC HIS & APPRECIATION I
+MUS\ 101 MUSIC HIS & APPRECIATION I

 Study of music from the Middle Ages to the present, using lectures, recordings, and outside listening assignments.
 Previous training not required.
 A field trip may be required.
+Prerequisite: Eligibility for ENG\ 096

-MUS 109 HISTORY OF MUSIC IN FILM
+MUS\ 109 HISTORY OF MUSIC IN FILM

 Study of the use of music in American and European film from the late 19th century to the present.
 Learning materials include videos, CDs, photo documentation, lectures and class projects.
-Prerequisite: ENG 085, ENG 093 or ENG 096 or with concurrency or Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 096

-MUS 124 MUSIC OF THE CLASSICAL PERIOD
+MUS\ 124 MUSIC OF THE CLASSICAL PERIOD

 Survey of the music of the classical period (1750 - 1825), including the full flowering of Haydn, Mozart, and their contemporaries.
 Concert attendance may be required.
-Prerequisite: Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 096.

-MUS 137 HISTORY AND APPRECIATION OF JAZZ 3 semester hours
+MUS\ 137 HISTORY AND APPRECIATION OF JAZZ 3 semester hours

 This course is a historical study of jazz from its early roots to the players today.
 Students will learn about the evolution of jazz and how it has been influenced by technology and society.
 Students will examine the artists and music in jazz today, and the role of jazz in the past.
 Various audio and video performances of jazz musicians and ensembles will be analyzed for their effects on this genre of music.
 Students will attend and critique live performances, and talk with the performing musicians when possible.
 Topics covered include the New Orleans era, the Big Band era, Swing, Bebop and Hard Bop, the Bossa Nova era, and Jazz today.
+Prerequisite: Eligibility for ENG\ 096